 Both WordPress and Drupal do variations on headless and decoupled architectures quite well.
 For more information, see this article from Pantheon.

-CMSWire states that in 2020, open source is "table stakes", i.e. the minimum requirement for a modern WCMS:
+CMSWire states that open source is now "table stakes", i.e. the minimum requirement for a modern WCMS:

 As for the open source and API-first movement, Truscott called that “table stakes.”
 “In this crazy, fragmented, mixed up world of content management and the extended marketing automation and customer experience ecosystem, openness, APIs and flexibility is not a game-changing indicator of a market shift, but table stakes to play,” he said.
 “I was recently invited to facilitate some DAM events, and integration is the top question.” --CMSWire